scheti/scheti/README.md

 # <p align="center">Hi there :wave:&nbsp; I’m Tim :technologist:</p>

-<p align="center">A mechanical engineering masters student specializing in robotics and information technology and enthusiastic about software and microcontrollers from Karlsruhe, Germany</p>
+<p align="center">A mechanical engineering master's student majoring in robotics and information technology and enthusiastic about software and microcontrollers from Karlsruhe, Germany</p>

 &nbsp;